Enichan/Arenas/README.md

 - Managed references are kept alive by the arena via reference counting
 - `UnmanagedRef<T>` returns null if the reference is stale
 - Can enumerate over all entries in the arena
+- Allocate any count of items
+- Allocate generic buffers of any size by allocating using `AllocValues<byte>(sizeInBytes)`

 ## Potential future work

 - Custom per-arena tracing GC
-- Freestyle allocations of a certain size